-Avocados are loaded with nutrients, including healthy monounsaturated fats, fiber, potassium, folate and vitamins B6, C and E. And while you might initially think of whipping up guacamole or adding a few slices to a salad, avocados are an incredibly versatile and healthy addition to a variety of recipes.
+Avocados are good sources of nutrients, including healthy monosaturated fats, fiber, folate and vitamin K, pantothenic acid, copper, and antioxidants.
+And while you might initially think of whipping up guacamole or adding a few slices to a salad, avocados are an incredibly versatile and healthy addition to a variety of recipes.

 Avocados have a distinct taste that's easily identifiable, yet they're mild enough to go well with a wide range of ingredients.
 They're particularly useful in recipes where you want added creaminess.
 Read on for 12 yummy ways to enjoy avocados — including some that are vegetarian, vegan and gluten-free.

 The texture of a ripe avocado is often described as buttery, and this quality makes it an excellent swap for actual butter in many recipes.
 Like its dairy counterpart, avocado is full of fat, giving it a creamy texture and allowing it to amplify the flavor of accompanying foods.
 The good news is that avocados contain healthy fats and are also dairy-free and vegan.